 The 17,000-square foot ice skating rink is free to use if you have your own skates, otherwise rental skates are available.
 Whether you decide to skate or just spectate while perusing, the Winter Village at Bryant Park is one of the best Christmas Markets in New York City you can’t afford to miss.

-Originally designed as a town square in 1839, the pedestrian plaza is home to a year round green-market.
+Originally designed as a town square in 1839, the Union Square Park is home to a year round green-market.
 However during the winter, that green market swells in size and transforms into one of the best Christmas Markets in New York City.

 The small, 9 acre park is manages to squeeze in more than 160 vendors.
 The smell of roasting nuts and hot apple cider wafts through the air as crowds of eager locals and tourists alike rub elbows from one cozy stall to the next, all in search of fun souvenirs to take home.